google/coding-with-chrome/README.md

     * Tutorial engine for self learning

 ## Licensing
-Apache License, Version 2.0 see LICENSE.md
+Apache License, Version 2.0 see [LICENSE.md](LICENSE.md)

 ## What you need to build your own Coding with Chrome App
 In order to build the Coding with Chrome App, you only need to have Node.js/npm.
 If you want to clone/copy the Coding with Chrome App repo, you need git as well.

+Each build is cross platform compatible.
+Which mean if you build the Coding with Chrome App for e.g. on Windows you could use the generated code `genfiles/` folder on the other platforms as well.

 ### Windows
 Install Node.js from the offical webpage at https://nodejs.org
+* Optional
-Optional: Install git from the offical webpage at https://git-scm.com/
+  * Install git from the offical webpage at https://git-scm.com/
-Optional: Install Java JRE
+  * Install Java JRE

 ### Mac OS X
 Install Node.js from the offical webpage at https://nodejs.org
+* Optional
-Optional: Install git from the offical webpage at https://git-scm.com/
+  * Install git from the offical webpage at https://git-scm.com/
-Optional: Install Java JRE
+  * Install Java JRE

 ### Linux/BSD
 Use your package manager to install Node.js, or build from source.
+* Optional
-Optional: Use your package manager to install git, or build from source.
+  * Use your package manager to install git, or build from source.
-Optional: Install Open JDK or Java JRE
+  * Install Open JDK or Java JRE

 ## How to build your own Coding with Chrome App